Joanna I of Naples: Conflicts

 Andrew's Hungarian retainers informed his mother, Elizabeth of Poland, about Andrew's uncertain position.
 She and her eldest son, Louis I of Hungary, sent envoys to Avignon, urging the Pope to order Andrew's coronation.
 She also decided to visit the Regno to strengthen Andrew's position.
 Before departing from Hungary, Queen Elizabeth collected 21,000 marks of gold and 72,000 marks of silver from the Hungarian treasury, because she was ready to spend a large amount of money to buy the support of the Holy See and the Neapolitan aristocrats for her son.
 She and her retinue landed at Manfredonia in the summer of 1343.
 She and her son met at Benevento, but Joanna received her only days later at Somma Vesuviana.
 When meeting with her mother-in-law, Joanna was wearing her crown to emphasize her royal status.

 Queen Elizabeth and her retinue entered Naples on 25 July.
 She first approached Joanna's stepgrandmother, but the ailing Sancia of Majorca did not interfere in favor of Andrew.
 Joanna did not openly oppose her husband's coronation, but her mother-in-law soon realized that she only applied delaying tactics.
 Queen Elizabeth left Naples for Rome and sent envoys to Avignon, urging the Pope to sanction Andrew's coronation.
 Petrarch, who visited Naples in October as Cardinal Giovanni Colonna's envoy, experienced that the kingdom had moved towards anarchy after King Robert's death.
 He recorded that bands of bullying noblemen terrorized the people during the nights and gladiator games were regularly held in the presence of Joanna and Andrew.
 He also claimed that a hypocrite Franciscan friar, Fra' Roberto, controlled the regency council, describing him as a "terrible three-footed beast, with its feet naked, with its head bare, arrogant about its poverty, dripping with pleasure."

 Petrarch wanted to achieve the liberation of Colonna's relatives, the Pipini brothers, who had been imprisoned for various crimes in 1341.
 Their property was distributed among various members of the royal family and the Neapolitan aristocracy and Petrarch could persuade the regency council to grant an amnesty to them.
-Queen Elizabeth, who was still staying in Rome, realized that the conflict between the influential cardinal and the Neapolitan leaders gave opportunity to strengthen her son's position.
+Queen Elizabeth, who was still staying in Rome, realized that the conflict between the influential cardinal and the Neapolitan leaders gave an opportunity to strengthen her son's position.
 Andrew took sides with the Pipini and promised to achieve their liberation.
 Petrarch's reports from Naples convinced the Pope that the regency council could not administer the kingdom effectively.
 Emphasizing that Joanna was still a minor, the Pope appointed Cardinal Aymery de Châlus as his legate and charged him with the government of the Regno in a bull on 28 November 1343.
 Joanna's envoys made several efforts to delay the papal legate's departure from Avignon.